Trump sees path to peace with Iran even as he denounces leadership for 'bloodlust'

 “America is ready to embrace friendship to all who genuinely seek peace and respect,” Trump said.
 “The United States has never believed in permanent enemies.
 We want partners, not adversaries.”

-Reporting by Steve Holland and Jeff Mason; Additional reporting by Arshad Mohammed, Michelle Nichols, John Irish, Parisa Hafezi, David Brunnstrom and Stephen J. Adler; Editing by Grant McCool and Jonathan Oatis
+Reporting by Steve Holland and Jeff Mason; Additional reporting by Arshad Mohammed, Michelle Nichols, John Irish, Parisa Hafezi, David Brunnstrom, Stephen J. Adler and Mohammad Zargham; Editing by Jonathan Oatis and Grant McCool